Mspurohit15/Money_Manger_App/README.md

 This project is open to contributions!
 You can:

--> Fork the repository to add features or fix bugs.
+- Fork the repository to add features or fix bugs.
--> Create a feature branch: git checkout -b feature-name -> Commit your changes: git commit -m "Add your feature or fix" -> Push your changes: git push origin feature-name
+- Create a feature branch: git checkout -b feature-name
+- Commit your changes: git commit -m "Add your feature or fix"
+- Push your changes: git push origin feature-name

--> Open a pull request, and I’ll review and merge your contribution.
+-  Open a pull request, and I’ll review and merge your contribution.

 ---
 ## Usage 🛠️

-1.Open the app to start managing your finances.
+- Open the app to start managing your finances.
-2.Add your income or expense details with proper categorization.
+- Add your income or expense details with proper categorization.
-3.Use the filter and visual report features to analyze trends and spending habits.
+- Use the filter and visual report features to analyze trends and spending habits.

 ---